mladenjovanovic/shorts/README.md

 radar gun data of the short sprints (\<6sec).
 Mono-exponential equation is used to model sprint data and to estimate maximal sprinting speed (MSS), relative acceleration (MSS), and other parameters.
-These parameters can be used to predict kinematic and kinetic variable and to compare individuals.
+These parameters can be used to predict kinematic and kinetic variables and to compare individuals.

 ## Installation